kumarishan/personal-notes/programming-languages/theory.md

 Monadic zeros

 all monads are functors
+apply a function that returns a wrapped value to a wrapped value

 Functor
 -------
+is a type class
 for now look into scala treatement
 two functor laws - identity and composition
+apply a function to a wrapped value to get wrapped value

 higher order fucntions
 ----------------------